Looking to spend two weeks in New Zealand? Hang onto your hat. You’re in for a wild ride.

 Taupo is yet another Kiwi town with a penchant for natural beauty and adrenaline-pumping activities.
 It’s nestled on the northeastern shores of Lake Taupo about an hour south of Rotorua.

-On a time-crunched trip in New Zealand won’t give you the leisure to explore all the top things to see & do in Taupo.
+On a time-crunched trip to New Zealand won’t give you the leisure to explore all the top things to see & do in Taupo.
 But the town offers a great place for to stretch your legs during your ride to Wellington.

 The highlight of any trip to Taupo is Lake Taupo, the largest lake in New Zealand.
 On route to Wellington, you’ll crawl along its eastern shore.
 Along the way, be sure to stop for breathtaking views of the area.